Sorry, you need to enable JavaScript to visit this website.

 Funding

 The county careers centres are funded from various sources and this may differ among the counties.
-The National Unit for Lifelong Guidance has on behalf of the Ministry of Education and research managed a state grant for career guidance partnerships.
+The Norwegian Directorate for Higher Education has on behalf of the Ministry of Education and Research managed a state grant for career guidance partnerships.
 A good portion of these funds have been used to finance career centres.
 In addition, the counties themselves, NAV and municipalities contribute with financing or other resources.
 Some centres receive project funding as well.

 NOK 175 Million was allocated in 2023 for nationwide strengthening NAV's capacity to conduct enhanced follow-up of young people through a ”youth guarantee".
 The goal for the youth guarantee is for more young people to complete their education and get into work.